If you decide to leave your home, reduce the number of interactions you have with people.

 If you are experiencing flu-like symptoms, stomach upset, or loss of smell, call your doctor, the Columbia Memorial Health hotline at (518) 828-8249, or the Columbia County Public Health Department at (518) 828-3358.
 In an emergency call 911.

 Use city services by phone, email, or website.
 To reduce exposure to yourself, city employees, and other members of the public, avoid in-person visits to city buildings.
 If you are unable to complete your city-service task via email, phone, or website, please call to make an appointment.
-City Hall closes at 12 noon.
+Offices are open to the public by appointment only.
+Starting June 8, city offices will reinstate normal hours.
 See city departments.

 Youth Center is closed to the public.
 The Youth Department is collaborating with Hudson City School District, Friends of Hudson Youth, and other partners to develop a citywide food distribution initiative to ensure food security in our community while the Youth Center and schools are closed.
 Donate to this initiative.
 In order to minimize contact, over 50% of Youth Center staff remain at home in a "state of readiness."